-With major challenges to accessibility and aging infrastructure, the Taggart Student Center is definitely representative of its 1960’s pedigree.
-With changing currents in campus life planning and an expanding and diverse student body, the feasibility study process helped galvanize university administration to pursue a new and bold direction as changing currents in campus life planning and an overall expanding, diverse student body continues.
-After many cycles of renovation, the Taggart would now be repurposed, and a new vibrant focal point for student life will emerge nearby on campus.
-The study’s scope expanded to further analyze campus and determine the optimum location with an exciting conceptual vision of what could come.
+The Taggart Student Center is representative of its 1960’s pedigree with major challenges to accessibility and aging infrastructure.
+The feasibility study process helped galvanize university administration to pursue a new and bold direction as changing currents in campus life planning and an overall expanding, diverse student body continues.
+After many cycles of renovation, the Taggart would be finally be repurposed into a new and vibrant focal point for student life.
+The study’s scope further analyzed the campus and helped determine the optimum location with a conceptual vision.
 Through intense workshops, interviews, and guidance, USU has leaned on MHTN’s national Student Center expertise to develop an appropriate, viable, and invigorating solution for the Student Center’s needs.

 SERVICES: Program, Master Planning, Conceptual Design